Tafara-N/Projects/Apps/AirBnB_clone/v1/web_static/README.md

 ## Tasks

 ### 0. Inline styling
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 Write an HTML page that displays a header and a footer.

 Layout:

-Body:
+- Body:
-no margin
+- no margin
 no padding
 Header:
 color #FF0000 (red)